formkit/docs-content/inputs/taglist.md

   },
   {
     "section-key": "listboxButton",
-    description: "A button element that is used to open the dropdown."
+    description: "A button element that is used to open the taglist."
   },
   {
     "section-key": "emptyMessage",